Phase Two – 1976-1980: As Bob Knight continues his search for an acceptable style, a new sheriff enters town.

 Throughout 1976, the paltry resources available for XJ40 concentrated mostly upon the ongoing struggle to establish an acceptable style.
 During the spring, Bertone and Ital Design submitted revised proposals, which ended up mouldering under dust sheets.

-Few avenues were left unexplored – for instance, having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest reduction in drag.
+Few avenues were left unexplored – having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest improvement.
 Wind tunnel tests did highlight one outstanding issue with the existing car however – its evocative headlight fairings contributed significantly to aerodynamic drag.
 In Lyons’ day, such considerations were secondary, but in this more austere era, they would have to go.

-With new recruits bringing fresh thinking, outline shapes began to appear more recognisably ‘Jaguar’, spurred by Bob Knight’s repeated insistence that the new car must display a strong family resemblance.
+New recruits brought fresh thinking, with outline shapes beginning to appear more recognisably Jaguar, spurred by Bob Knight’s repeated insistence that the new car must display a strong family resemblance.
 However, this view didn’t necessarily gel with some of the more progressive members of Jaguar’s styling team.
-Experimental shop foreman, Bob Blake, the man largely responsible for the styling of the Fixed–head E-Type and possibly one of their most gifted stylists later suggested to historians that Knight wasn’t daring enough.
+Experimental shop foreman, Bob Blake, later suggesting to historians that Knight wasn’t daring enough.

 The constant warfare proved wearying.
 By 1977, with BL lurching into a crisis from which it would never recover, the level of styling reviews became farcical.
-LC40 (as it was now denoted) had mutated into something more akin to Pininfarina’s Fiat 130.
-Perhaps its most cohesive incarnation since 1973, but XJ40 had become little more than a thought experiment.
-Knight stubbornly forged on – to do anything less would have signified total capitulation.
+LC40 (as it was now denoted) had mutated into something quite promising.
+Perhaps its most cohesive incarnation since 1973, but it had become little more than a thought experiment.

 However, Michael Edwardes’ appointment to the BL top job marked a watershed.
 The South African was tasked with either turning the car giant around or closing it.
 Edwardes highlighted the BL businesses with potential and enacted plans to shut the remainder.
 He also initiated a process that saw some autonomy returning to Browns Lane.
 Bob Knight’s worst fears were allayed and as a further endorsement of his efforts, he was awarded a CBE.
 Edwardes also invited him to apply for the position of Managing Director for a new ‘Specialist Cars’ division.